andyjakubowski/kingly-site/src/v1/tutorials/real-world-sign-up.md

       });
   }
 ```

-As usual, we use the command handlers as a [facade](https://en.wikipedia.org/wiki/Facade_pattern) between the machine, and the interfaced systems.

 ## Refactoring
 Writing the tests for the user scenarios, we came to realize the need to refactor our implementation to accomodate the new route, and the future routes in a way that will minimize maintainability and testing issues.